AzureCloudWorkshops/ACW_ProtectingYourApplicationSecrets/Part3-AzureAppConfiguration.md

     ![](images/Part3/image0003-newkeyvaultreferencesastoken.png)

+You have now set the app configuration to read from key vault and share both common and protected shared values across multiple applications.
+The next step is to authorize the App Configuration to access the Key Vault.

-## Task 2 - Authorize App Configuration to Access Key Vault and authorize App Service to access App Configuration as a config data reader.
+## Task 2 - Authorize App Configuration to Access Key Vault

 The App configuration will also need to be authorized to connect and get Key vault Secrets.
 This is done by adding an access policy to the Key Vault and a managed identity to the App Configuration.

 This is the same process as was done for the App Service in the previous part (part 2).
-Repeat that process to
+Repeat that process to add the App Configuration as a Key Vault access policy.

 1. Add a system managed identity to the App Configuration and get the Object Principal ID